ajay960singh/Object-Detection-and-Tracking-using-OpenCV/README.md

 ## Description

-This is a `OpenCV` implementation of detecting and tracking a baseball across multiple frames.
+This is an `OpenCV` implementation of detecting and tracking a baseball across multiple frames.
 We're given images of 15 consecutive frames in the `images/` folder and we have to find the position and velocity of baseball programatically without using Machine Learning.

 ## Approach